IndikaUdagedara/dotnet-lambda-extensions/README.md

     }
 ```

-3. Implement a handler extending `IProxyHandler<TRequest, TResponse>` to handle the request and return a response.
+3. Implement a handler extending `IProxyHandler<TRequest, TResponse>` to handle the request and return a response. `TRequest` is the type of the integration event (e.g. `APIGatewayCustomAuthorizerRequest`) and `TResponse` is the type of the integration response (e.g. `APIGatewayCustomAuthorizerResponse`)

 ```
     public class CustomAuthorizerHandler : IProxyHandler<APIGatewayCustomAuthorizerRequest, APIGatewayCustomAuthorizerResponse>